Open Source South Carolina

-Please Take notice of the event location and time as it is different than normal.
+Note: please take notice of the event location and time, as it is different than normal.

 In Lieu of a normal meeting this week, we are asking people to attend Open Source South Carolina's event linked above.
 There are two talks being given during this event.

 Sourced from Event Page.
 Please Check it (linked above).

 We'll start 2019 with a meetup featuring two great topics and two world-class speakers.
 Topics and speakers will include:

 In 2018 Gatsby was the 3rd most popular React library on GitHub (more than 13k stars) and it is rising fast.

 Speaker: Tom Wilson - Executive Vice President and Chief Technology Innovation Officer, JRS Coding School / Tabula Rasa Healthcare

 Abstract: GatsbyJS is a new generation static site generator using React and Graphql, and it is blazing fast!